 Christoffelpark is the largest national park of Curacao.
 The park has a rich variety of local flora and fauna, a national loves paradise!
 Some of the local birds and plants, are only found here and no where else on the island include wild orchids, the Palabrua, the rare native barn owl and the Curacao white tailed deer.

 If you want to climb the Christoffel mountain (350 meters/ 1,150 feet) you should arrive very early in the morning.
 From the top you will enjoy the best views of Curacao.
 The park opens at 7:30 am on weekdays and 6 am on weekends.
 You should start your climb no later then 11 am because it can get extremely hot in the early afternoon.
 There are currently eight hiking trails, some are relatively easy and others are extremely challenging!
-Remember to bring lots of water and walking shoes.
+Remember to bring lots of water and hiking shoes.
 If you don’t want to hike you can also take a jeep, mountain bike or even go horseback riding!

 Shete Boka National Park